5arias/overbuilt_resume/readme.txt

 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
-2. Click Upload and Choose File, then select the overbuilt_resume.zip file.
+2. Click Upload and Choose File, then select the wp_single_page_resume.zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.0.1 - July 14 2016 =
+* Updated README files
+* Changed theme name to WP Single Page Resume

-= 1.0 - May 12 2015 =
+= 1.0 - May 12 2016 =
 * Initial release

 == Credits ==

 * Based on Underscores http://underscores.me/, (C) 2012-2016 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)
-* normalize.css http://necolas.github.io/normalize.css/, (C) 2012-2016 Nicolas Gallagher and Jonathan Neal, [MIT](http://opensource.org/licenses/MIT)